Addressing child poverty during COVID-19

 On March 20, Campaign 2000, a non-partisan coalition, contributed to the 25th edition of the 2020 Alternative Federal Budget (AFB), released by the CCPA.
 With COVID-19 and the combination of a global oil sell-off and the collapse of world financial markets threatening public health and safety as well as the Canadian economy, Campaign 2000 was not impressed by the federal government's recent announcement of funding supports for children and their families living poverty.

 Campaign 2000 believes it's time to think beyond standard fiscal fixes and bank bailouts.
-Instead, they are calling for social solidarity, government leadership and expedient, non-partisan co-operation to do everything it takes to protect the public collective and govern as if all Canadians matter.
+Instead, it is calling for social solidarity, government leadership and expedient, non-partisan co-operation to do everything it takes to protect the public collective and govern as if all Canadians matter.

 Increasing the CCB would be an effective way to raise the incomes of families with children up to the after-tax low-income measure threshold at a time when the global pandemic is exacerbating economic inequalities.